JuliaDynamics/ConcurrentSim.jl/docs/src/tutorial.md

 ### Waiting for a Process

 As it happens, a SimJulia `Process` can be used like an event.
 If you yield it, you are resumed once the process has finished.
-Imagine a car-wash simulation where cars enter the car-wash and wait for the washing process to finish.
-Or an airport simulation where passengers have to wait until a security check finishes.
+Imagine a car-wash simulation where cars enter the car-wash and wait for the washing process to finish, or an airport simulation where passengers have to wait until a security check finishes.

-Lets assume that the car from our last example magically became an electric vehicle.
+Lets assume that the car from our last example is an electric vehicle.
 Electric vehicles usually take a lot of time charging their batteries after a trip.
 They have to wait until their battery is charged before they can start driving again.

-We can model this with an additional `charge` process for our car.
+We can model this with an additional charge process for our car.
 Therefore, we redefine our `car` process function and add a `charge` process function.

 A new charge process is started every time the vehicle starts parking.
 By yielding the `Process` instance that the `@process` macro returns, the `run` process starts waiting for it to finish: